Squeezing by Critical Speeding-up: Applications in Quantum Metrology: Adiabatic Critical Speeding-up

 of $\hat X$ and $\hat P$ operators as a function of $g/g_c$ and $\omega/\Omega$ for the ground state of the system as well as a state for which the spin is in its excited state and the harmonic oscillator is in its ground state.
 The results of the numerical simulations (exact diagonalization) for the ground state are presented in figure~\ref{fig:fig3}.

 The results from figure~\ref{fig:fig3} mean that for every $\Omega/\omega$ there is a limit of how much the state can be squeezed.
-This suggests that the classical oscillator limit can be applied to the quantum Rabi model under extra conditions.
-In order to see these conditions, we will apply the Schrieffer-Wolff transformation defined as
+This suggests that the classical oscillator limit can be applied to the quantum Rabi model under extra conditions that relate $\Omega/\omega$ and $g/g_c$ .
+In order to find these conditions, we will apply the Schrieffer-Wolff transformation defined as